VB Migration Partner

 '## DTPicker1.WriteProperty Format, 2

-This pragma is useful in many cases, for example to manually assign a control property that VB Migration Partner can’t migrate correctly (as is the case of the DTPicker’s Format property) or to purposely introduce minor differences between the VB6 and VB.NET applications.
+This pragma is useful in many cases, for example to manually assign a control property that VB Migration Partner can’t migrate correctly (as is the case of the DTPicker’s Format property) or to purposely introduce minor differences between the VB6 and .NET applications.

 5.6 Pragmas that affect user controls